This document demonstrates how to set up and use the mobile badging feature of OpenOTP.

-Mobile badging brings also the feature and the possibility to ask a check from a remote user.
-From the WebADM GUI, choose the user from who you want to be asked a check on his mobile and click on
+Mobile badging also brings the feature and the possibility to ask a check from a remote user.
+From the WebADM GUI, choose the user from whom you want to be asked a check on his mobile and click on

 MFA Authentication Server.
 Then go on the bottom of the page and click on the last option

 Once arrived at this page, you can change and set up the different settings and then just click on start to send the notification to the user’s mobile phone.